-* Opinions and perspectives are my own
+* Opinions and perspectives my own

 Maybe you've kicked around the idea of making a career shift, and you've heard that people go to b-school to do that.
-Or maybe you just want to decipher more office jargon?

-Either way, I think everyone should have access to this knowledge: Finance, operations, negotiation, org design, pricing etc.
+I think every person should have free access to foundational knowledge: Finance, operations, negotiation, org design, pricing etc.

-Some things people say
+Things people say

-"Untethered capitalism is destroying the world."
+"Argh.
+Untethered capitalism is destroying the world."

-"Can't you learn everything online now for free?"
+"Can't you just learn everything online now for free?"

-All valid and relevant perspectives.
+All valid perspectives.

 Still, none feel exactly right.

-What do MBA students learn?
+What do people learn?

-- Always refer to "pivots" and "innovation"
+- Speak constantly about "pivots" and "innovation"

 - Support every claim using exactly three points

 * And if they don't, just reverse one axis📈

 🔬 Decompose problems into component parts

-⚙️ Apply logic to common organizational issues
+⚙️ Apply logic to common issues

 📊 Maximize specific objectives

 It's a useful way of thinking.

-Organizations are run by humans, who are shaped by relationships, narrative, and serendipity.
-And there are many legitimate objectives beyond profit optimization or efficiency.
+Organizations are run by humans, who are prone to error and shaped profoundly by relationships, narrative, incentives, and serendipity.

-Exact topics and order TBD.
+The exact topics and order of this series are still TBD.

-What would you like to see next?
+What would you like to hear about?